Fiserv/exchange/docs/getting-started/getting-started-maintenance-pricing.md

 ###  Response

-The response will provide the current details for the submerchant having the maintenance created for.
+The response will provide the current details for the sub-merchant having the maintenance created for.

 ```json
 {